Application Management

 Registering App Instances

-Once the windows of the app are registered as Glue42 applications, the application becomes responsible for announcing when initiating a new instance through its logic in order to notify Glue42 Enterprise about the new instance.
+Once the windows of the app are registered as Glue42 apps, the app becomes responsible for announcing when initiating a new instance through its logic in order to notify Glue42 Enterprise about the new instance.
 If the window has been started by Glue42 Enterprise (e.g., from the Glue42 Toolbar), this is handled automatically.
 Use the RegisterAppWindow()

 from the Window Management API method or a combination of the RegisterWindow()